codedread/carve/README.md

 This demo uses modern web standards and technologies that are not broadly supported on the web, such as the [Native File System API](https://wicg.github.io/file-system-access/) and [Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements).
-Some features (such as loading/saving to the native file system) will be degrade in browsers that do not support the relevant web specification.
+Some features (such as loading/saving to the native file system) will be degraded in browsers that do not support the related web specification.